-Approach To focus executives on critical long-term performance requirements and align their interests with those of shareholders.
-Executive KMP.
-Performance rights (PRs) to acquire shares in Peter Warren for nil consideration.
+Feature Approach Purpose To focus executives on critical long-term performance requirements and align their interests with those of shareholders.
+Eligibility Executive KMP.
+Form of payment Performance rights (PRs) to acquire shares in Peter Warren for nil consideration.
 A PR has a nil exercise price.
 Each PR is a right to the value one Peter Warren share, plus additional shares pro-rated with dividends per share on a reinvested basis from grant until exercise.
 No dividends, or dividend equivalent payments, accrue to PRs which do not vest.
 No dividends are paid on PRs during a vesting or exercise period.

-Approach LTI Opportunity Table 8: LTI opportunity Name (Position) Maximum LTI M Weaver CEO \$143,750 39,758 P Warren ED \$80,859 22,17 B Friend CFO \$105,000 28,790 Allocation value 10-day Volume Weighted Average Price (VV for the FY22 LTI Rights is \$3.647.
-NAP) prior to 1 July 2021.
+Feature Approach LTI Opportunity Table 8: LTI opportunity Name (Position) Maximum LTI M Weaver CEO \$143,750 39,758 P Warren ED \$80,859 22,171 B Friend CFO \$105,000 28,790 Allocation value 10-day Volume Weighted Average Price (VV for the FY22 LTI Rights is \$3.647.
+VAP) prior to 1 July 2021.
 The allocation value Performance period 1 July 2021 to 30 June 2024.
-Performance Rights vesting date Following measurement of audited results t or FY24.
-Performance measures Underlying Earnings per share (Underlying EPS).
-Threshold and maximum requirements will be provided in disclosures relating to the performance period end.
-Vesting scale In setting EPS hurdles, the Board considered strategy of the company.
-The EPS perform with the actual performance and vesting of period year end.
-Table 9: LTI vesting scale ance vesting scale details will be fully d lisclosed rformance Below threshold 0% 0% Threshold 0% 50% Threshold Between threshold and maximum etween 50% Vest on a straight-line basis b etween Exercise Period Between threshold and maximum 50% Vest on a straight-line basis b 50% at threshold and 100% at n 100% etween naximum Exercise Period Malus and/or clawback Between threshold and maximum Maximum Performance rights have a term of 15 years 50% Vest on a straight-line basis b 50% at threshold and 100% at n 100% from grant and if not exercised within t I to cases of fraud, malfeasance, dishon etween naximum hat term, nesty, gross Between threshold and maximum Maximum Performance rights have a term of 15 years the performance rights will lapse.
-In certain situations, such as but not limited misconduct or material financial misstatemer 50% Vest on a straight-line basis b 50% at threshold and 100% at n 100% from grant and if not exercised within t I to cases of fraud, malfeasance, dishon its, the board is able to reduce unvested o etween naximum hat term, nesty, gross Malus and/or clawback Between threshold and maximum Maximum Performance rights have a term of 15 years the performance rights will lapse.
-In certain situations, such as but not limited misconduct or material financial misstatement or clawback vested payments.
-50% Vest on a straight-line basis b 50% at threshold and 100% at n 100% from grant and if not exercised within t I to cases of fraud, malfeasance, dishon its, the board is able to reduce unvested of ot permitted. iance with applicable law, the treatmen a Group Company prior to the vesting etween naximum hat term, nesty, gross entitlements t of a Right of a Right, Malus and/or clawback Restriction on hedging Treatment on Between threshold and maximum Maximum Performance rights have a term of 15 years the performance rights will lapse.
-In certain situations, such as but not limited misconduct or material financial misstatemen or clawback vested payments.
-Hedging of entitlements by executives is not The Board will determine, subject to complif a participant ceases to be employed by a or a Right ceasing to be subject to any displayed 50% Vest on a straight-line basis be 50% at threshold and 100% at n 100% from grant and if not exercised within t I to cases of fraud, malfeasance, dishon ats, the board is able to reduce unvested of the permitted. iance with applicable law, the treatmen a Group Company prior to the vesting posal restrictions as a term of the invite on for cause or resignation where the no etween naximum hat term, nesty, gross entitlements t of a Right of a Right, ation at tice period
+Performance Rights vesting date Following measurement of audited results for or FY24.
+Performance measures Underlying Earnings per share (Underlying E will be provided in disclosures relating to the · nents Vesting scale In setting EPS hurdles, the Board considered industry conditions and the long-term growth strategy of the company.
+The EPS performance vesting scale details will be fully disclosed with the actual performance and vesting outcomes in disclosures following the performance period year end.
+Table 9: LTI vesting scale % of LTI Rights Vesting Below threshold 0% Threshold 50% Between threshold and maximum Between threshold and maximum Vest on a straight-line basis between 50% at threshold and 100% at maximum Maximum 100% Exercise Period Performance rights have a term of 15 years f the performance rights will lapse. rom grant and if not exercised within t hat term, Malus and/or clawback In certain situations, such as but not limited misconduct or material financial misstatemen or clawback vested payments.
+Restriction on hedging Hedging of entitlements by executives is no t permitted.
+Treatment on termination The Board will determine, subject to compliance with applicable law, the treatment of a Right if a participant ceases to be employed by a Group Company prior to the vesting of a Right, or a Right ceasing to be subject to any disposal restrictions as a term of the invitation at the time of cessation.
+It is anticipated that in the case of termination for cause or resignation where the notice period will not be served, all unvested rights will be forfeited, unless otherwise determined by the Board.
+It is anticipated that in the case of cessation redundancy or other circumstances specific the period of the measurement period remains by the Board. ed by the Board, pro-rata forfeiture bas sed on